bitfloat/bitfield/README.md

 #> 10 5:6   cases           01    "the observation has the case [yield < 11 & yiel…
 #> 11 5:6   cases           10    "the observation has the case [yield < 9 & commo…
 #> 12 7     distinct_x_y    0     "x and y coordinates are not identical, NAs are …
+#> 13 7     distinct_x_y    1     "x and y coordinates are not identical, NAs are …
-#> 13 8     flag_year       0     "year values do have a flag, NAs are FALSE"
+#> 14 8     flag_year       0     "year values do have a flag, NAs are FALSE"
+#> 15 8     flag_year       1     "year values do have a flag, NAs are FALSE"
-#> 14 9     valid_year      0     "year values are valid integers"
+#> 16 9     valid_year      0     "year values are valid integers"
+#> 17 9     valid_year      1     "year values are valid integers"

 # -> prints legend by default, which is also available in bf_env$legend